TykTechnologies/tyk/README.md

 ## Documentation
-All the documentation for Tyk Gateway and other OSS related topics, can be found at [https://tyk.io/docs/tyk-oss-gateway/](https://tyk.io/docs/tyk-oss-gateway/)
+All the documentation for Tyk Gateway and other OSS-related topics can be found at [https://tyk.io/docs/tyk-oss-gateway/](https://tyk.io/docs/tyk-oss-gateway/)

 ## Community